Updated: Aug 15

 Krengel: A lot of people like to wear their sorority’s or fraternity’s stuff or the Kilroys shirts and stuff like that.
 I don’t have a problem like that, I just think it’s kind of unoriginal.
 There are some very creative people that go here, and I feel like we kind of just set the bar kind of low with what we put out there sometimes.
 Like, all the sororities and fraternities and Kilroys, they’re all the same thing.
 They just find a different logo and change it.
 I feel like we could do so much better.
 We totally could come up with our own things that are cool.
 I don’t know if they don’t want to push themselves or they don’t think it’s going to sell.
 Because that’s a big thing, too, is what they like here.

-Season: There are some weird pieces of clothing in the Think Cool catalogue, “the face” in particular.
+There are some weird pieces of clothing in the Think Cool catalog, “the face” in particular.
 What do you think “the face” expresses?

 Krengel: It’s kind of bold…it gives no fucks, just does whatever they want.
 They don’t care, it doesn’t matter what everyone thinks.